TheLX5/SMW-Patches/Retry System/README.txt

 17. (ver 2.06c) Added !prompt_letters_palette and !prompt_cursor_palette defines in retry_table.asm to easily change the palette used by the retry prompt.

+18. (ver 2.06c) Changed !freeram_SA1, !freeram_checkpoint_SA1 and !freeram_custobjdata_SA1 from $40B4XX to $40C0XX to avoid RAM conflicts with MaxTile.

 **********************************
 * Compatibility Management       *
 **********************************